-“IP” stands for “Internet Protocol” – the governing set of technologies that makes the internet work.
-However, “IP” is most often used as a shorthand for “IP address.”
-An IP address is a device’s address on the internet.
-Having this system of addresses allows data to travel over the internet without getting lost.
+IP stands for Internet Protocol — the governing set of technologies that makes the internet work.
+However, IP is most often used as a shorthand for IP address.
+An IP address is a device’s address on the internet, a series of numbers that looks like this: 192.0.2.235.
+This system of addresses allows data to travel over the internet without getting lost.

 There are two ways to find your router IP on Windows.
 Here’s the first one:

 - Type “Control Panel” in the search box in the taskbar.
 Click the Control Panel icon.

 - Find the Network and Internet bit and click View Network Status and Tasks under it.

 - Find the name of your Wi-Fi and click it.